 Changed lives are what drive our leadership at Southview.
 Our mission is to lead as many people as possible to passionately follow Jesus.
 That isn’t just a slogan on our wall.
 We measure our success by that standard in everything that we do.
 If we ever stop hearing stories of life change, we guarantee that we will stop what we are doing and regroup, no matter how many people are attending.

-For more information: The Christian and Missionary Alliance in Canada
+For more information: The Alliance Canada

 An understandable question to ask about a church is, “So what is this place all about?”
 Our symbol reminds and summarizes for us what we are about as a church family.
 It expresses three key relationships which Jesus Himself modeled: Up, In & Out.